hanabi/hanabi.github.io/docs/level-10.md

 - For example, in a 4-player game:
   - All the 1's are played on the stacks.
   - Bob has nothing clued in his hand.
   - Cathy has a red 3 clued in her hand with just a number 3.
-She does not know what color it is.
+She does not know what suit it is.
   - Alice clues Donald red, which touches one red 4 as a *Play Clue*.
   - Bob knows that he must have the red 2.
 If he blind-plays the red 2 (as a *Finesse*), then Cathy will play the red 3 (as a *Prompt*), and Donald will play the red 4.
-  - Bob plays his *Finesse Position* card as red 2.
+  - Bob plays his *Finesse Position* card as a red 2.
 Instead, it is a blue 2 and it successfully plays.
   - From Cathy's perspective, she knows that the red 4 is *two-away-from-playable* instead of *one-away-from-playable*. *Bluffs* on *two-away-from-playable* cards are normally illegal.
 Thus, Cathy's mystery 3 must be exactly red 3, making the red 4 *one-away-from-playable* after all.
   - Cathy discards.
   - From Donald's perspective, since red (the type of clue that was given) does not connect to blue (the card that was blind-played), this must be a *Bluff*.
 Normally, since the red 1 is currently played on the stacks, Donald would think that he has the red 3 (e.g. the *one-away-from-playable* red card).